MohammadRayhan190720/programming-hero-web-development-course/Milestone-6/Module-30/learning.md

 #### 30.4- Arrow function,multiple parameter and function body
 - arrow function is a features of es6 .It allowes you to creat a function in cleaner way compared to regular function

+#### 30.5- More arrow function and Big arrow function
+- if arrow funtion in one line it implicitly return .If it multiline then it explicitly return(it means you write ruturn keyword)